laserkelvin/laserkelvin.github.io/_posts/2020-03-11-why-reparameterization.md

 date: 2020-03-11 21:23
 category: machine learning
 tags: [deep learning, autoencoders, probabilistic models]
-teaser: My somewhat belated epiphany on the reparameterization trick—learned through doing!
+lead_text: My somewhat belated epiphany on the reparameterization trick—learned through doing!
+layout: post
+noindex: true
 ---

 Today, I thought I had a stroke of brilliance by starting to develop a `Linear` layer in PyTorch that would have its parameters drawn from a Gaussian.
 My idea was to implement a Bayesian neural network, where the parameters of the network are treated as probability distributions, rather than just simple point estimates.
 In terms of Bayes rule: